Natural & balanced presets for PTA (Prepar3D Tweak Assistant).

 *After* you've taken the reference screenshot, use the time preview function in P3D to check that all works OK for different times of day and then try different weather conditions.

-262_01 is a minor update of 261_03 and was tested mainly with REX Skyforce3D (more details in the readme file in the archive).
+263_01 is a minor update of 262_01 and was tested mainly with REX Skyforce3D (more details in the readme file in the archive).

-PTA aircraft lighting and/or VC tweaks can display MDL problems with a few JustFlight aircraft (and also the Aerosoft/Octopus An-2).
-Toggle the two aircraft/VC lighting options (all over values are OK).
+PTA aircraft lighting and/or VC tweaks can display MDL problems with a few aircraft (JustFlight/Aerosoft/Octopus An-2).
+If you see parts of the external model incorrectly lit, disable the two aircraft/VC lighting options (all other values are OK).